benmoran56/esper/README.rst

 1) Compatibility
 ----------------
-Esper is developed for Python 3.
-It will also work on Pypy3.
-Being written in pure Python, it should work on any compliant interpreter.
-Continuous Integration (automated testing) is done for both CPython and PyPy.
-Python 2 is not supported, but Christopher Arndt is currently maintaining a branch here: https://github.com/SpotlightKid/esper/tree/python2
+Esper is developed for Python 3, and also support Pypy3.
+Being written in pure Python, Esper should work with any compliant interpreter.
+Continuous integration (automated testing) is supported for both CPython and PyPy.
+However, Esper does not support Python 2, `but a branch supporting Python 2 is currently being developed by Christopher Arndt<https://github.com/SpotlightKid/esper/tree/python2/>`_.

 2) Installation
 ---------------
-No installation is necessary.
-Esper is a tiny library with no dependencies.
+Because Esper is a tiny library with no dependencies, installation is not required.
 Simply copy *esper.py* into the top level of your project folder, and *import esper*.

-If you prefer, Esper is also available on PyPI for easy installation via pip.
+Esper is also available on PyPI for easy installation via pip.

 3) Project Structure